Written by Kjeld van Wieringen with Julia Hüntemann.

 3. Encourage access to international investors and R&D institutes: At European level, PV manufacturing companies have already joined forces with Europe’s leading R&D institutes to develop state-of-the-art solar technologies.
 Now, the EU needs to ensure that European PV manufacturers also have access to international R&D institutes as well as investors.
 Here, the International Solar Alliance, spearheaded by India and France, could be extremely important in advancing technology transfer, and finding appropriate funding sources for R&D in addition to multiannual financial framework instruments such as Horizon Europe.
 It will be hard for PV manufacturing companies in the EU or elsewhere to catch up with China in this generation of solar PV technologies (i.e. crystalline silicon PV, accounting for 90 % of all installed solar panels globally).
 However, European, Japanese and US companies are still on a relatively equal footing with China for R&D in next generation solar technologies, including perovskite and organic PV.
 Oxford Photovoltaics, for instance, set a record conversion efficiency by combining perovskite with conventional silicon.
 Given that these solar technologies are largely still in the ‘lab’ stage, scope remains for European companies to enter the market.
 To make solar a source of EU energy security, Europe should swiftly commercialise them.

-Read this at a glance on ‘The 2022 G7 Summit: Against the backdrop of Russia’s war on Ukraine‘ in the Think Tank pages of the European Parliament.
+Read this at a glance on ‘Making solar a source of EU energy security‘ in the Think Tank pages of the European Parliament.